Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C. § 1701j-3), Banner Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.
 Mortgage Customer Service direct line: 509-524-5068.
 Email: mortgagecustomerservice@bannerbank.com.
 For mortgage hardship or foreclosure prevention: MortgageHelp@bannerbank.com or 509-524-5070.

-Processing timelines at Banner Bank: 5-10 business days after all documentation is received, though complex estates may take longer.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Banner Bank: 5-10 business days after all documentation is received, though complex estates may take longer.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Banner Bank requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.